pasqal-io/qadence2-platforms/README.md

 ## Installation

+!!! note
-*Note*: it is advised to set up a python environment before installing the package.
+    it is advised to set up a python environment before installing the package.

 To install the current version, there is currently one option: